velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 - Appeared with Spark 1.0
 - In-memory columnar store
-- Can read from Parquet now;  Cassandra integration coming
+- Can read from Parquet and JSON now;  Cassandra integration coming
 - Querying is not column-based (yet)
 - No indexes
 - Write custom functions in Scala ....  take that Hive UDFs!!